TAP OR HOVER FOR MORE INFORMATION

-The reason for this is that the collagen structures and elastin in the dermis (inner) layer of the skin begin to shrink and break down, therefore providing less support for the epidermis (outer) layer of skin to hold onto.
-The epidermis layer of skin also begins to thin, and your skins fat stores and underlying muscles begin to deplete.
+The reason why wrinkles and sagging occur is that the collagen structures and elastin in the dermis (inner) layer of the skin begin to shrink and break down, therefore providing less support for the epidermis (outer) layer of skin to hold onto.
+The epidermis layer of skin also begins to thin, your skin’s fat stores and underlying muscles begin to deplete.
 This combination causes the epidermis to dry out, succumb to the effects of gravity and begin to sag and form lines and wrinkles.
 The rate at which this happens is affected by many things such as genetics, health and age.
 Below are a few factors that cause sagging skin:

 The biggest factor in the appearance of wrinkles is age.
 Wrinkles are a by-product of the years gone by.
-As we age, our skin cells divide at a much slower rate, the skin’s inner layer, called the dermis, begins to thin, and that starts to undo the skin’s natural stretchiness and structure.
-Ageing skin also starts to lose its ability to hold on to moisture, makes less oil, and is also slower to heal.
+As we age, our skin cells divide at a much slower rate, the skin’s inner layer, called the dermis, begins to thin and starts to undo the skin’s natural stretchiness and structure.
+Ageing skin also starts to lose its ability to hold onto moisture, makes less oil and is also slower to heal.
 All of these are contributing factors to developing wrinkles.